 What Personal Information The Burger Centre May Collect

-Collection of personal data is restricted to that which is essential to our work.
-The Burger Centre collects and retains personal information about clients, donors, volunteers, supporters and staff.
+Collection of personal and sensitive data is restricted to that which is essential to our work and relationship with you.
+The Burger Centre collects and retains personal information about clients, volunteers, supporters, and staff.

 How The Burger Centre collects personal information

-The Burger Centre may collect personal information when you contact us for help or when you offer support as a donor, member or volunteer.
+The Burger Centre may collect personal information when you contact us for help or when you offer support as a member, or volunteer.

 Why The Burger Centre collects personal information